industrial-edge/modbus-tcp-connector-getting-started/README.md

 ### General task

-**TODO: Go ahead here...**

-In this example a connection between a Modbus server and clients is configured.
-The edge device acts as the client and the Modbus server can be any hardware that is able to instantiate standard Modbus communication.
-Please also check the documentation for the requirements.
+Here we configure a connection between a Modbus server and client.
+The IED acts as the Modbus client (master) and the Modbus server (slave) can be any hardware that is able to instantiate standard Modbus communication.
+The data is published on the IE Databus.
+By using the application IE Flow Creator, we fetch the metadata of the Modbus TCP Connector, write some data on the configured tags and read out data.

-Getting started Edge App Modbus TCP.
-In this example the Edge Device acts as Modbus client.
-For the ModBus Server any modbus TCP capable Device can be used (see Modbus TCP documentation system tested).

 ![Overview](docs/graphics/Overview.png)